Let's give Reality a great big hug!

 D. What is conscious awareness good for?

-Go to the next section and take a look.
+Go on to the next section for Fantasy Fun.